ohasnik/solution_of_the_general_cubic_equation/README.md

 # Solution of the general cubic equation

 ## Requirements
-* Operating system: Linux or Windows (Loinux is recommended)
+* Operating system: Linux or Windows (Linux is recommended)
 * Python version: 3.10 or higher
 * Pip packages: SymPy